Crowds21/sheffield_acs/pages/Sequence to Sequence Models, Attention and the Transformer with applications to Neural Machine Translation.md

 			- ((647cdf60-8476-45a9-8f7c-8866cd995cdf))
 				- The Query aims to establish the context, in this example, of the word “computer” (from)
 				- Done by querying each Key of all words (to)
+				- In our example, this might establish “science” as the word the provides the most informative context.
 	-